odkr/lpassh-add/MANUAL.rst

 to a regular expression that matches any string, the empty string (""), for example.
 This is a *bad* idea.
 It's slow.
 It will likely pass passphrases to **ssh-add** that are none of its business.
-And it will likely generate a lot of warnings, even though those warnings are harmless.
+And it will likely generate a lot of warnings (those warnings are harmless, however).

 ENVIRONMENT